merschformann/brickmos/README.md

 - color_file: the csv-file defining the brick-colors to be used (if not given, colors.csv at script location is attempted), see format description below
 - output_directory: the directory the output image and BOM is written to (default is current working directory)
 - spares: the number of spares to add per color/brick (in bricklink BOM), just in case of loosing some bricks
+- width/height: the width/height of the image in 1x1 bricks (default is 48x48 - same as current Lego art)

 ## Color definition